alexapostolu/night/README.md

 ### About Night

 Night is an imperative dynamically typed language with light syntax.

-Here is a little sample Night:
+Here is a little sample of Night:

 ```py
 # classic fibonacci sequence using recursion